As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Portable platforms: Nintendo Switch

-This entry shouldn’t be too much of a surprise, especially since Assassin’s Creed: The Rebel Collection features one of the most beloved entries in the videogame series, Assassin’s Creed: Black Flag, which brings the worlds of pirating and assassination together as you take on the role of a pirate, with a penchant for sticking knives in backs.
-Yes, it’s as fun as it sounds.
+This entry shouldn't be too much of a surprise, especially since Assassin's Creed: The Rebel Collection features one of the most beloved entries in the series, Assassin's Creed: Black Flag, which brings the worlds of pirating and assassination together as you take on the role of a pirate with a penchant for sticking knives in backs.
+Yes, it's as fun as it sounds.

-Furthermore, you get to explore a gorgeous open world in the Caribbean, and command your own ship – now get out there and see if you can become a legend like Captain Jack Sparrow.
+Furthermore, you get to explore a gorgeous open world in the Caribbean and command your own ship - now get out there and see if you can become a legend like Captain Jack Sparrow.
 For more great games like this, where you get to sail the seven seas and search for booty, we suggest sailing over to our best pirate games list.

 Hunter Assassin